‘Every child deserves the best possible start in life

 Brighton College Early Years will become your families ‘home away from home’.

-· How to support your child’s learning and development at home
+- Supporting your child’s communication and language development at home

 Sessions led by Dr Lene Rensburg, Counsellor at Brighton College Dubai: